Virginia Commonwealth University

 In Vivo Spinal Cord Imaging

-Using longitudinal in vivo calcium imaging of genetically identified dorsal horn projection neurons to track progressive changes in circuit function in both anesthetized and awake behaving mice — a technique pioneered in the Basbaum lab at UCSF.
+Using longitudinal in vivo calcium imaging of genetically identified dorsal horn projection neurons to track progressive changes in circuit function in anesthetized and awake behaving mice.

 Oxaliplatin-Induced Neuropathy

-Characterizing the trajectory of LC-spinal α2-adrenergic receptor pathway dysfunction in a chemotherapy-induced peripheral neuropathy model, which produces bilateral, distal-predominant sensory deficits distinct from focal nerve injury.
+Characterizing the trajectory of LC-spinal α2-adrenergic receptor pathway dysfunction in a chemotherapy-induced peripheral neuropathy model producing bilateral, distal-predominant sensory deficits.

 Therapeutic Intervention Windows

-Identifying time points where endogenous analgesic systems remain rescuable and providing mechanistic insight into why chemotherapy-induced neuropathy may respond differently to noradrenergic therapeutics than traumatic nerve injury.
+Identifying time points where endogenous analgesic systems remain rescuable and providing mechanistic insight into why chemotherapy-induced neuropathy may respond differently to noradrenergic therapeutics.

 Keratinocyte-TRPV1 sensory neuron interactions in a controllable mouse model of neuropathic itch